dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/residence.md

-# Redistricting based on Current Resident Students
+# Redistrict based on current resident students
 To begin a new redistricting plan: SchoolSite > Create > Plan > Residence

 ## Option One : Create Plan Based on Current Resident Students